eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 $ pip install .
 ```

-The detailed documentation to this feature can be found here https://dias-kuksa-doc.readthedocs.io/en/latest/contents/j1939.html
+The detailed documentation to this feature can be found [here](https://dias-kuksa-doc.readthedocs.io/en/latest/contents/j1939.html).